Special reception needs of vulnerable groups

 Malta

-National legislation literally transposes the recast Reception Conditions Directive regarding the definition of applicants with special needs and provides that “an evaluation by the entity responsible for the welfare of asylum seekers, carried out in conjunction with other authorities as necessary shall be conducted as soon as practicably possible”.[1]
+National legislation transposes the recast Reception Conditions Directive regarding the definition of applicants with special needs and provides that “an evaluation by the entity responsible for the welfare of asylum applicants, carried out in conjunction with other authorities as necessary shall be conducted as soon as practicably possible”.[1]

 The amendments of December 2021 (Legal Notice 487 of 2021) introduced new provisions for vulnerable applicants to the Reception Regulations, which now transposes the Directive more faithfully.
 The amendments include a more comprehensive implementation of provisions related to the material reception conditions of vulnerable individuals and the guardianship and care of minors.

-The Regulations, however, still provide that unaccompanied minors aged sixteen years or over may be placed in accommodation centres for adult asylum seeker.
+The Regulations, however, still provide that unaccompanied minors aged sixteen years or over may be placed in accommodation centres for adult asylum applicants.

 Specific measures provided by law for vulnerable persons are as follows: the maintenance of family unity where possible;[3] and particular, yet undefined, attention to ensure that material reception conditions are such to ensure an adequate standard of living.[4]

 The psychologists working in the therapeutic unit at AWAS provide psychosocial support to applicants following a referral from the Assessment Team.
 The support provided includes regular sessions and referral to psychiatric care if required.
-The psychologist will draft a report which can be requested by the the applicant’s lawyer.
+The psychologist will draft a report which can be requested by the applicant’s lawyer.
 However, delays in receiving the report oftentimes precludes lawyers from raising the vulnerability of their client before the competent authorities and appeal bodies (see Identification).
+Lawyers noted that, throughout 2023, they faced considerable challenges obtaining access to the clients’ files.
+They also noted inconsistencies in the reports and their conclusions.

 Table of contents